Collective Teacher Efficacy

 Eells, Rachel Jean.
 (2011) Meta-Analysis of the Relationship Between Collective Teacher Efficacy (CTE) and Student Achievement.
 Loyola University of Chicago.

-However, a 2nd meta-analysis has recently been added, Çoğaltay & Karadağ (2017), which reports a correlation r = 0.52 (p.
+However, a 2nd meta-analysis was added in 2018, Çoğaltay & Karadağ (2017), which reports a correlation r = 0.52 (p.
 221).

 Hattie then converts this correlation to an effect size (d) = 1.22.